 Protected from the rising ocean by a fifty-foot sea-wall, the citizens of Promessa don’t notice the growing number of refugees flooding in from sinking islands.
-Immersed in the augmented illusions of their Fourth Wall lenses, they see more of what they want to see and less of what they don’t.
+Immersed in the illusions of their Maya Augmented Reality Lens, the citizens see more of what they want to see and less of what they don’t.

-Profiting from the city's insatiable desire for escapism, Fourth Wall proposes to build a mixed-reality environment based on a cult film.
-All they need is to persuade Henry Hoo to sign over his image rights.
+When Maya propose using the Lens to turn the entire city into a mixed-reality environment based on a cult film, they convince disgraced lead actor, Henry Hoo, to sign over his image rights.

 Be notified when published